tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 4. Create an offline conversion

-Once you know the required information about a visitor and the name of the custom event goal you want to track, you can create an offline conversion using a GET request formatted like below:
+Once you know the required information about a visitor and the name of the custom event goal you want to track, you can create an offline conversion using a GET request in this format:

 ```http
 http://{{project_id}}.log.optimizely.com/event?a=1